Let’s meet in person!

 Medication Management

 Adherence to prescribed drug regimens can mean the difference between recovery and relapse.
 This challenge has been addressed by an IoT application in healthcare: wearables and devices that remind patients to take their medications on time.
 For example, smart pill bottles have sensors to track when the bottle is opened and send patients notifications if they miss a dose.
-Caregivers can also receive alerts on a patient’s missing dose to provide timely support and ensure the continuity of care.
+Caregivers who monitor patients can also receive alerts on a patient’s missing dose to provide timely support and ensure the continuity of care.
 By analyzing the patient’s compliance history, doctors can understand the effectiveness of prescribed drugs and adjust treatment plans.

 IoT in Healthcare: Real-life Examples